agh-glk/fcs/docs/source/server/link_db.rst

    :param string base_name: Name of the database
    :param AbstractPolicyModule policy_module: describes established policy (how links should be created, how and when priorities should be modified, etc.)

-   .. py:attribute:: found_links_db_name
+   .. py:attribute:: FOUND_LINKS_DB

       Name of database storing the :py:attr:`found_links` structure.

+   .. py:attribute:: priority_queue_db_name

+      Name of database storing the :py:attr:`priority_queue` structure.

    .. py:attribute:: found_links

       Structure with links and crawled content of web sites pointed by these links.
 This structure is based on the Neo4j graph database.

-   .. py:attribute:: priority_queue_db_name

-      Name of database storing the :py:attr:`priority_queue` structure.
+Instance of :py:class:`BerkeleyContentDB`.

    .. py:attribute:: priority_queue